 When learning techniques you should always execute them slowly, with safety in mind, and be under the supervision of a qualified instructor.

-Just click on the name of the technique to go directly to the technique pix or video.
+Just click on the title of each item to go directly to that pix series, video, or resource.

 This armlock is ideal to use on a larger person or if you have small hands.
 It’s an excellent alternative to the wrist press armlock & is now used by a number of major law-enforcement agencies.
 Once set you have a great deal of control over the person & it can be quite painful – so use caution!